moses-y/Data-Annotation-for-Beginners/README.md

-Data Annotation for Beginners: A Guide to Understanding and Automating the Process Using Python
+# **Data Annotation for Beginners: A Guide to Understanding and Automating the Process Using Python.**

 Welcome to the world of data annotation!
 In this guide, we will introduce you to the basics of data annotation and its importance in the field of machine learning.
 We will also provide you with Python codes to automate the annotation process.
 Table of Contents

-    _Introduction_
+    Introduction
     Types of Data Annotation
     Why Data Annotation is Important
     How to Annotate Data